What is My Health Insurance Group Policy Number?

-- Group health plans offer Insurance coverage based on employer-sponsored health plans as part of the employee benefits package
+- Group health insurance plans offer coverage as part of an employer-sponsored benefits package.

-- Regulations concerning Multiple Employer Welfare Arrangements, a medical insurance plan offered collectively by several organizations that have connected to provide health coverage to their employees
+- Multiple Employer Welfare Arrangements (MEWA) are group medical insurance plans offered collectively by several organizations that have connected to provide health insurance coverage to their employees.

-- After enrolling for health insurance, your Insurance provider gives a policy number to identify your registered account- the importance of group and individual policy numbers
+- After you enroll for health insurance, your provider gives you a policy number to identify your registered account.

-Large-employer health plans may lack the lifetime or annual cover limits but cannot refuse coverage due to pre-existing health conditions.
+Large-employer group health insurance plans sometimes lack lifetime or annual cover limits.
+However, they cannot refuse you coverage because of pre-existing health conditions.

 Multiple Employer Welfare Arrangement Plans